-Some branches of Helichrysum rosum are erect; others recurve, rooting where they meet the ground.
-This characteristic of growing additional "anchors" for the plant have earned several Karoo plants that do this the Afrikaans name ankerkaroo; this one being the bergankerkaroo.
+Some branches of Helichrysum rosum are erect, others recurve, rooting where they meet the ground.
+This characteristic of growing additional "anchors" for the plant have earned this and several other Karoo plants the common Afrikaans name of ankerkaroo; this one being the bergankerkaroo.

 A well-growing plant may display many long straight stems.
 It also tends to form a ground-covering mat, growing below surrounding shrubs (Vlok and Schutte-Vlok, 2010; iSpot; Shearing and Van Heerden, 2008).